RetroDECK/ES-DE/THEMES-DEV.md

 Properties:
 * `pos` - type: NORMALIZED_PAIR
 * `size` - type: NORMALIZED_PAIR
     - Only one value is actually used.
-The other value should be zero.  (e.g. specify width OR height, but not both.
+The other value should be zero (e.g. specify width OR height, but not both.
 This is done to maintain the aspect ratio.)
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0 0`
 * `rotation` - type: FLOAT
     - Angle in degrees that the rating should be rotated.
 Positive values will rotate clockwise, negative values will rotate counterclockwise.
     - Default is `0`
 * `rotationOrigin` - type: NORMALIZED_PAIR
     - Point around which the rating will be rotated.